German judge says court considers diesel car bans in Cologne and Bonn

-COLOGNE, Germany (Reuters) - A German court is considering imposing driving bans on older diesel vehicles to improve the air quality in the western cities of Cologne and Bonn, a judge said on Thursday.
+COLOGNE, Germany, Nov 8 (Reuters) - A German court is considering imposing driving bans on older diesel vehicles to improve the air quality in the western cities of Cologne and Bonn, a judge said on Thursday.

 The bans could affect two highly frequented streets in Bonn as well as some specific zones in Cologne, the Cologne court said, adding that it would continue its deliberations.